antifuchs/godwrap/README.md

 * `godwrap_cronjob.exit_status` integer - the exit code from the cronjob.
 Assume this is a problem if that is non-0.
 * `godwrap_cronjob.success` boolean - true if the exit code is 0, false otherwise
-* `godwrap_cronjob.last_run` int64 - timestamp of the last run, in number of seconds since the UNIX epoch.

 ### Inspecting your cronjobs' last run